Vokera Boilers: Are They Better Than Worcester Bosch?

-If you’ve been looking for a new heating system, there’s one brand that’s probably caught your eye; Vokera boilers.
+If you’ve been looking for a new boiler installed, there’s an affordable boiler brand that’s probably caught your eye — Vokera boilers.

-Vokera is a popular brand, with over 500,000 Vokera boilers in use throughout the UK and Ireland.
-They produce combi boilers, system and open vent boilers, as well as a good range of water heaters and cylinders.
+Vokera is a popular boiler manufacturer, with over 500,000 different Vokera boiler models in use throughout central heating systems in the UK and Ireland.
+They produce combi boilers, system and open vent boilers, as well as a good range of cylinders and instantaneous heating solutions for domestic hot water.

 If you’ve already had boiler installation quotes, there’s a good chance that Vokera boilers have not been quoted.
 Although they are cheap, they are known not to be as reliable as Worcester Bosch.

-No two properties are the same.
-And, this means that even properties of a similar size may require completely different boilers.
-The type of boiler required will depend on:
+No two homes are the same — even properties of a similar size may require a completely different boiler type and heating system setup.
+The type of Vokera boiler you need will depend on:

-- The heating setup (oil, combi or system)
+- The central heating setup (conventional, system, or combi boilers)

 - Number of radiators